josefpihrt/linqtoregex/README.md

 * LINQ to Regex library provides language integrated access to the .NET regular expressions.
 * It allows you to create and use regular expressions directly in your code and develop complex expressions while keeping its readability and maintainability.
 * Knowledge of the regular expression syntax is not required (but you should be familiar with basics).
+* The library is distributed via [NuGet](https://www.nuget.org/packages/LinqToRegex).
+* If you are looking for a desktop IDE for a .NET regular expressions, try [Regexator](http://www.regexator.net).

 The library contains two namespaces:
 ```c#